Birational Kleinian groups: Invariant rational fibration III: rational base

 \subsection{Complex tori}

-\begin{proposition} Assume that $B=\PP^1$, $\Gamma_B$ is infinite and $X$ is a complex torus.
+\begin{proposition} Assume that $X$ is a complex torus.
 Then up to geometric conjugation the birational Kleinian group $(Y,\Gamma,U,X)$ satisfies that \begin{itemize} \item $Y=\PP^1\times \PP^1$. $U$ is one of the three Zariski open sets: $\CC^2$, $\CC\times\CC^*$ or $\CC^*\times \CC^*$. \item $\Gamma$ can be identified with a lattice in $U$ with its natural structure of algebraic group, i.e.\ the elements of $\Gamma$ have respectively the form $(x,y)\mapsto(x+a,y+b)$, $(x,y)\mapsto(x+a,by)$ or $(x,y)\mapsto(ax,by)$. \end{itemize} \end{proposition} \begin{proof} The fundamental group of a complex torus is isomorphic to $\ZZ^4$.
 After replacing $\Gamma$ with a subgroup of finite index we can and will assume that $\Gamma$ and $\Gamma_B$ are free abelian groups.
-Remark that the only regular foliations on complex tori are turbulent foliations and linear foliations.
+Remark that the only regular foliations on complex tori are turbulent foliations and linear foliations (which can be considered as suspensions in some cases).
 We know by Proposition \ref{turbulentclassification} that $\Fol$ is linear.
+We also know by Lemma \ref{r(B)oftorus} that $r(U)$ is $\CC$ or $\CC^*$.